CorentinJ/Real-Time-Voice-Cloning/README.md

 - [**TODO and planned features**](https://github.com/CorentinJ/Real-Time-Voice-Cloning/wiki/TODO-&-planned-features)

 ## Contribution
 Feel free to open issues or PRs for any problem you may encounter, typos that you see or aspects that are confusing.
-Contributions are welcome, open an issue or email me if you have something you want to work on.
-I will ignore emails regarding technical assistance, please make an issue instead.
+I try to reply to every issue.

-I'm working full-time as of June 2019, so I can't maintain this repo as much as I wish I could - but I try to reply to every issue.
+I'm working full-time as of June 2019.
+I won't be making progress of my own on this repo, but I will still gladly merge PRs and accept contributions to the wiki.
+Don't hesitate to send me an email if you wish to contribute.